-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.

-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to the testing site.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to the testing site.

-• All electronic devices such as cell phones and smart watches must be turned off before competition begins.
+Unless a pre-approved accommodation is in place, all cell phones, smart watches, and headphones must be turned off and put away before competition begins.
+Any visibility of these devices will be considered a violation of the Honor Code.

 - A. Comparative Economic Systems - 1.
-Use basic economic concepts (e.g., supply and demand; production, distribution, and consumption; labor, wages, and capital; inflation and deflation; market economy and command economy) to compare and contrast local, regional, and national economics across time and the present time.

-- Compare and contrast economic systems (e.g., traditional, market, command, and mixed) based on criteria such as freedom, efficiency, equity, security, employment, stability, and growth. - 3.
+Use basic economic concepts (e.g., supply and demand; production, distribution, and consumption; labor, wages, and capital; inflation and deflation; market economy and command economy) to compare and contrast local, regional, and national economics across time and the present time. - Compare and contrast economic systems (e.g., traditional, market, command, and mixed) based on criteria such as freedom, efficiency, equity, security, employment, stability, and growth. - 3.
 List and define the basic types of economics systems. - 4.
-Discuss the difference between capitalism and social ism. - 5.
+Discuss the difference between capitalism and socialism. - 5.
 Distinguish between planned economic systems and market economic systems. - 6.
 Give examples of countries that have communism, socialism, and capitalism economies. - 7.
 Describe the characteristics for the laissez faire free market capitalism, regulated markets, mixed economies, socialism, and Marxism economic systems. - 8.
-Evaluate the performance of difference economic systems. - 9.
+Evaluate the performance of different economic systems. - 9.
 Explain the impact on the U.S. economy of international trade and global products. - 10.
 Investigate the ways that domestic and international economies are interdependent. - 11.
-Identify and assess the impact of major American foreign and trade policies. - 12.
-Analyze the role that supply and demand prices and profits play in determining production and distribution in a market economy. - 13.
+Identify and assess the impact of major American foreign and trade policies.

+- 12. Analyze the role that supply and demand prices and profits play in determining production and distribution in a market economy. - 13.
 Explain the basic functions of government in a market economy. - 14.
 Recognize alternatives to the free-market system and discuss how decisions in these economies rely on mechanisms other than the choices of the members of these societies. - 15.
 Analyze the role of a market economy in establishing and preserving political and personal liberty. - 16.
 Explain the roles of property rights, competition, and profit in a market economy. - 17.
-Explain the role of profit as the incentive to entrepreneurs in a market economy. - B. History of Economic Thought - 1.
-Investigate various perspectives that have influenced economic thought in different periods and places. - 2.
+Explain the role of profit as the incentive to entrepreneurs in a market economy.

+B. History of Economic Thought

+- 1. Investigate various perspectives that have influenced economic thought in different periods and places. - 2.
 Evaluate some of the major contributions of the theory of value, the theory of production, and the theory of distribution. - 3.
 Discuss the creation and evolution of alternative schools of economic thought. - 4.
 Consider the impacts that alternative schools of thought have had on "mainstream" economics. - 5.
 List and describe the various schools of economic thought. - 6.
-Trace the development and evolution of economic systems from the eighteenth century to the present. - C. International Trade - 1.
-Analyze the impact of world trade and relate it to the U.S. free enterprise system. - 2.
-Explain the basic characteristics of international trade, including absolute and comparative advantage, barriers to trade, exchange rates, and balance of trade. - 3.
-Analyze why trade barriers and exchange rates affect the flow of goods and services among nations. - 4.
-Discuss the advantages and disadvantages and distributive effects of trade restricts (e.g., tariffs, quotas, and embargoes). - 5.
-Analyze the impact of international issues and concerns on personal, national, and international economics.
+Trace the development and evolution of economic systems from the eighteenth century to the present.

+C. International Trade